mgoblin/STC15lib/README.md

 lib_deps = https://github.com/mgoblin/STC15lib#
 ```

-Where is 0.17.0 STC15 hardware library github tag version.
+Where is 0.17.0 STC15 hardware library GitHub tag version.

-Each released library version has the tag in github repository.
+Each released library version has the tag in GitHub repository.

-## Low level STC15 prorgamming
+## Low level STC15 programming
 You can directly manipulate to MCU registers from C-code.
 STC15Fxx.h should be included.